dokerwin/-Designing-multi-layered-web-applications/README.md

 In Layered Architecture, the application layer is part of the service layer, which is responsible for implementing the business logic of the system.
 The service layer contains the application logic, data access logic, and any other technical concerns.
 The service layer is often divided into multiple sub-layers such as application, domain, and infrastructure.

+### Advantages:

+- Separation of concerns: Each layer has a specific responsibility, which makes it easier to understand and maintain the system.
+- Modularity: The modular structure of the system makes it easier to add or remove functionality without affecting other parts of the system.
+- Reusability: The layers can be reused in other systems, which can save time and effort.
+- Scalability: The layered architecture can be easily scaled up or down to handle changing requirements.
+- Testing: The layered architecture makes it easier to test each layer in isolation, which can reduce the overall testing effort.

+### Disadvantages:

+- Performance: The use of multiple layers can add overhead, which can affect the performance of the system.
+- Complexity: The layered architecture can add complexity to the system, which can make it harder to understand and maintain.
+- Tight coupling: The layers can be tightly coupled, which can make it harder to change one layer without affecting other layers.
+- Duplication of code: The layers can result in duplication of code, which can make the system harder to maintain.

 ## Onion Architecture
 Onion Architecture is a more modern architecture that pays great attention to inversion of dependencies and the use of interfaces.
 In this architecture, the application is divided into smaller components called cores.
 Each core represents a separate module of business logic that depends only on its internal abstractions and is unaware of external abstractions.
 Cores can only interact with each other through interfaces, making the application more flexible and scalable.